ZoeyOneOhOne/iTeroLolApp/readMe.md

 ## Adding new slash commands

 Create the new command file in the commands folder.
-Deploy the command using ```run node deploy-commands.js```
+Deploy the command using ```node deploy-commands.js```

 # Admin Documentation